pennyether/contracts/README.md

 TREASURY

 Holds all the funds, all the time.
 All fees get collected here.
-Can be redeemed by owner only.
+Only pays out to MainController and Token.

 MAIN CONTROLLER

 Interfaces with game controllers to:
-	- create / complete games
+	- refresh statuses of games
-	- collect fees
+	- reward users for the above

 GAME CONTROLLER (eg: PENNYAUCTIONCONTROLLER)

-Can be called by MainController to:
-	- start a new game
-	- update game statuses (includes closing / redeeming collecting fees)
-	- keep record of active and closed games
+	- manages instances of games
+	- allows games to be started, stopped, have feescollected
+	- everything is callable by everyone

 GAMES
 	FACTORY
-		Contains code to create a new instance of the game GAME
+		Contains code to create a new instance of the game.
+		Will use getTreasury() to determine where funds go.
+	GAME
-		Code for the game itself
+		Code for the game itself.

 To develop:

+	- npm install -g ganache-cli
-	- open testrpc
+	- ganache-cli
+	- probably need to install other things...
+I've polluted my global NPM at this point
-	- you can do truffle test to see all the beautiful tests
+	- truffle test test/PathToTest.js
+	- Front-end development is more complicated... see the readme in "/app"